flameshot-org/flameshot/README.md

 ## Usage

-Execute the command `flameshot` without parameters to launch a running instance of the program without taking actions.
+Executing the command `flameshot` without parameters will launch a running instance of the program in background without taking actions.
-Also adds a tray icon for configuration and management.
+If your desktop environment provides tray area, a tray icon will also appear in the tray for users to perform configuration and management.

 Example commands: